SurveyCompo/surveycompo-doc/docs/customization/css.md

 - Does not support stylesheets from external URLs.
 - Supports applying CSS rules from only one static `style` HTML tag.
-- CSS rules do not apply to the SurveyCompo branding icon.